 For this kale salad with apples and cheddar, I chose to use Tuscan kale.
 It's one of my absolute favorite kinds of kale.
 Curly kale is okay, but Tuscan kale is MAGIC.
 I just love everything about it.
-I really need to start my garden this fall and grow a bunch of this kale so I can stop running to Whole Foods every week to grab some.

 What is Tuscan kale?

-It's called a bunch of other names.
+Tuscan kale is also called a bunch of other names.
 Dinosaur kale, lacinato kale, cavolo nero (black cabbage), and they all refer to the same thing.
 A dark, straight, bumpy kale.

 What's the difference between Tuscan kale and curly kale?